adlai-nelson/HemlockWolleyAdelgidConditions/README.md

   * outline (submission 1)
   * importing commands (contains code to be ran in command line to read datasets into sql code)
 -  read_data (contains .sql files to read into psql)
+-  results (.csv files from sql queries of raster values at HWA points)
--  figures (contains figures in read me)
+-  figures (contains figures in readme)
+-  analysis
+   * analysis.sql (contains st_value and distance queries to create csv files)
+   * createlayers.sql (contains st_dumpaspolygons queries to create layers of ideal HWA conditions)
+   * create_plots.rmd (contains r code to find mean and sd, and create ggplot visualizations)

 ### Citations